harryallerston/RPI-Wireless-Hotspot/README.md

 * Once set up, the local network facilites of the Pi will still operate as normal

-* Allows use of alternative DNS server with easy setup
+* Allows use of alternative DNS server with easy setup (including unblock-us for removing netflix geoblocks)

+* Allows chromecast compatibility with unblock-us by intercepting google's DNS requests on the pi

 Requirements:
 -------------